Mouldy Old Dough

+History

 Written by Nigel Fletcher and Rob Woodward and first produced by them under the name of their other band, Stavely Makepeace, it was recorded in the front room of Woodward's semi-detached house in Coventry, and featured his mother Hilda Woodward on piano, in a boogie-woogie, honky-tonk, ragtime style.
 The only lyrics, 'sung' by Fletcher, are the growled title "Mouldy Old Dough" and "Dirty Old Man".
 When asked by Fletcher what those words meant, their author, Woodward, said he had no idea.

 It is the only British number one single to feature a mother and son.

 Originally released in early 1972, it flopped initially.
 But picked up in Belgium and used on a current affairs programme, it became a hit there, reaching number one in the Belgian singles chart.
 Decca Records, encouraged by this success, re-released it in the UK, and with the backing of then BBC Radio 1 DJ Noel Edmonds, it became a hit there, and spent four weeks at the top of the UK Singles Chart in October 1972, selling 790,000 copies.
 In New Zealand, the song was number one for five weeks.
 The song also reached number one in Ireland and reached the Top 10 in Canada and Australia, but did not chart in the United States.

 "Mouldy Old Dough" (the title being an adaptation of the 1920s jazz phrase, "vo-de-o-do") became the second biggest selling UK single of the year, behind The Band of the Royal Scots Dragoon Guards' bagpipe version of "Amazing Grace".

 As of April 2019, Hilda Woodward's piano is an exhibit at Coventry Music Museum, where other artefacts belonging to the band are also on display.